apache/maven-site/content/markdown/guides/mini/guide-maven-ci-friendly.md

 </project>
 ```

-A multi module build can of course build the same way as the single project setup.
+A multi-module build builds the same way as the single project setup.
 You should
 define the version either via property in the parent or use the `.mvn/maven.config` file.

 ## Dependencies

-In a multi module build you have often the case that you define dependencies
+A multi-module build often defines dependencies between modules.
-between module(s).
-The usual way of defining dependencies and their appropriate
-versions has been to use `${project.version}` and this has not been changed.
+The usual way of defining dependencies and their versions has been to use `${project.version}` and this has not been changed.

 So the correct way to do such things can be seen in the following example: